Samuel-Ricardo/Clean_Kotlin_Project/README.md

-# Bank
+# Clean_Kotlin_Project
-Bnak in Kotlin
+A Initial and clean Kotlin Project with essential, is the base to create anny project.